 Many people begin businesses in the ecommerce field because they can be successful without having to invest tens or hundreds of thousands of dollars before the store opens its doors, as is usually the case with brick-and-mortar retail.
-This reduced cost extends into other areas as well, such as marketing and promotion via social media.
+This reduced cost extends into other areas as well, such as marketing and social.

 Here's a look at the most important parts of creating a business page on Facebook: